 You might be able to control the following risk factors for dementia.

-- Excessive alcohol use.
+- Drinking too much alcohol.
 Drinking large amounts of alcohol has long been known to cause brain changes.
 Several large studies and reviews found that alcohol use disorders were linked to an increased risk of dementia, particularly early-onset dementia.

 - Air pollution.
 Studies in animals have indicated that air pollution particulates can speed degeneration of the nervous system.
 And human studies have found that air pollution exposure — particularly from traffic exhaust and burning wood — is associated with greater dementia risk.